suffolklibraries/lgc/content/collections/events/jewellery-making-26-03.md

     content:
       -
         type: text
-        text: 'All equipment is supplied.'
+        text: 'Suitable for beginners.
+All materials provided.'
 cta: |-
   This event is organised by East Point Pavilion